NLog/NLog.github.io/_posts/2015-01-12-nlog-3-2-0-is-released.md

 Archive old file on startup
 ---------------------------
-A new attribute called archiveOldFileOnStartup has been added to the File target.
-It allows users to define if an existing old file should be archived every time the application starts.
+A new attribute called `archiveOldFileOnStartup` has been added to the `File` target.
+It allows users to define if an existing file should be archived every time the application starts.
 It can be set like this:
 {% highlight xml %}
 <target type='File' archiveOldFileOnStartup='true' ...>
 {% endhighlight %}

-Programmatic access to variable defined in configuration file
+Programmatic access to variables defined in configuration file
 ---------------------------------------------------------
 It is now possible to access variables defined in configuration files like this:
 {% highlight csharp %}